 14B.
-Establishment of scheme
+Establishing schemes

 (1) The Minister may, by notice published in the Gazette, establish a scheme to reduce the size of any fishery or fisheries by enabling the cancellation of authorisations, or the reduction of entitlements, relating to the fishery or fisheries on the payment of compensation.